cicero343/PopupWindowsAPI/README.md

 - **Device Manager:** Opens Device Manager.
 - **Registry Editor:** Opens Registry Editor.

-# Prerequisites
+# Installation

+You can install and compile the program using one of the following methods:

+- Option 1: Automated Build Script (build.bat)

+This method uses Chocolatey to install GCC if not already installed.

+    Download or clone the repository to your local machine.
+    Run the build.bat file located in the project directory.
+The script will:
+        Check if GCC is installed; if not, it will install it via Chocolatey.
+        Compile the PopupWindowsAPI.c file and generate the PopupWindowsAPI.exe executable.

+To run the program, simply double-click on the generated PopupWindowsAPI.exe.

+- **Option 2:** Visual Studio Code (with tasks.json)

+    Make sure gcc is installed on your system.
+    Open the project in Visual Studio Code.
+    Use the built-in task runner by navigating to Terminal > Run Build Task.
+This will compile the code using the provided tasks.json.
+    After the build, run PopupWindowsAPI.exe to execute the program.

+- Option 3: Manual GCC Installation and Compilation

+If you'd rather manually install and compile the program:

+    Install GCC:
-- **GCC Compiler:** Ensure you have GCC installed and available in your system's PATH.
-For Windows, you can use MinGW or a similar GCC distribution.
+        For Windows, you can install GCC via MinGW, MSYS2, or another GCC distribution.

-# Compilation and Execution
+        Ensure that gcc is added to your system's PATH.

+    Compile and Run:
-To compile the program, open Command Prompt and navigate to the directory containing the source code.
-Run the following command:
+        Navigate to the directory containing the source code.
+        Run the following command to compile the program:

 ```cmd
 gcc -o PopupWindowsAPI.exe PopupWindowsAPI.c
 ```

     This will generate an executable named PopupWindowsAPI.exe.
-You can then run the program by executing:
+    To run the program, execute the following in Command Prompt:

 ```cmd
 PopupWindowsAPI.exe